fbpx

 5. Feed your dog 2-3 times per day (as opposed to once per day), and give her plenty of things she can chew on like low-calorie treats (or even sliced carrots, celery sticks, garbanzo beans or frozen peas) in smart toys.

-1. Keep her on a leash whenever she’s out to prevent her from practicing the unwanted behavior while you go through the training process.
+Keep your dog on a leash whenever she’s outside to prevent her from engaging in the unwanted behavior during the training period.

 Other Articles You May Enjoy: